Yuan Chonghuan: In popular culture

 In the wuxia novel Sword Stained with Royal Blood by Jin Yong, Yuan is survived by a fictional son, Yuan Chengzhi, the protagonist of the novel.
 Yuan Chengzhi was saved by his father's subordinates after his father was executed and taken to the Mount Hua School, where he learnt martial arts.
 Several years later, when he had grown up, he left Mount Hua and traveled around in search of adventure and to redress his father's legacy.

 Celebrated as a Cantonese hero, during a 2010 rally, protesters in Guangzhou used Yuan's battle cry against his Jurchen enemies during the Battle of Ningyuan: "Fuck his mom!
 Hit the hard!"[sic] (掉哪媽! 頂硬上!) as a chant, in reference to the removal of the relevant (English-Cantonese bilingual) plaque from a statue of Yuan.

-In the 2017 TVB drama A General, a Scholar and a Eunuch, Yuan Chong huan was portrayed by Edwin Siu.
+In the 2017 TVB drama A General, a Scholar and a Eunuch, Yuan Chonghuan was portrayed by Edwin Siu.